 Our friends at the Customer Advisory Board.org association have also provided some outstanding guidance on the topic of succeeding at virtual CAB meetings, and many tips for ensuring it goes well and all your members are heard.

 With the worldwide coronavirus pandemic, we’re living in a crazy time.
 But your customer advisory board show must go on, and keeping your members informed, engaged and contributing will ensure your program is robust, developing and moving forward – and communicating to them that your company is alive, well and prospering in these troubled times.
-If you are looking to create a virtual customer advisory board meeting or have cancelled your in-person CAB meeting, we can help you – contact us to speak to a CAB virtual meetings expert.
+For more strategies and tips on effectively preparing for and managing virtual customer advisory board meetings, join our live webinar on Wednesday, April 8th at 2PM eastern, sign up here.